softwaresaved/software-deposit-guidance/markdown/WhatToDeposit.md

 If you have published, or intend to publish, results based on your data files then consider following the FAIR [^15] principles for research data management and deposit them into a digital repository as a citable research object too.
 You can then use the metadata that describes your software and data deposits to link them together [^16].

-Changes in dependencies can cause both subtle, and not so subtle, changes in outputs for sample input data [^17].
+Changes in dependencies can cause both subtle and not so subtle, changes in outputs for sample input data [^17].
 Document what you consider to be acceptable output for your sample inputs, what you would consider to be "close enough" (for example, whether you consider equality to within 3 decimal places to be "close enough", error margins or tolerances) for cases where someone else does not get identical outputs when using your sample data.

 ### Recommended citation